toland/qlmarkdown/Readme.markdown

 Installation
 ------------

-Simply copy QLMarkdown.qlgenerator to ~/Library/QuickLook or /Library/QuickLook.
+Simply copy QLMarkdown.qlgenerator to `~/Library/QuickLook` or `/Library/QuickLook`.

+If the newly installed plugin is not picked up instantly, you run `qlmanage -r` in a terminal to refresh.

 To uninstall, drag QLMarkdown into the trash.